chaos-polymtl/lethe/doc/source/examples/rpt/particle-fem-reconstruction/particle-fem-reconstruction.rst

 ==================================================

 In this example, we use the inverse of Finite Element Method (FEM) to reconstruct positions from a radioactive particle tracking experiment.
-The calculation is performed for a given set of positions inside a square.
+The calculation is performed for a given set of positions inside a square and is based on the work of Mirakhori *et al.* [#mirakhori2023]_.

 ----------------------------------
 Features